hunty-atu/devops-learning-journey/git/project1.md

     git push -u origin master
     ```

+Open Editor: Running git commit will open the default editor.
+Add Comments: Add a line of text under the comments section.
+Save Changes:
+Press Esc to ensure you're in normal mode.
+Type :wq and press Enter.
+This command writes (saves) the file and then quits Vim.

 These examples work with Git.
 Remember that Git commands shown here provide version control on your local copy only.
 ## Local Version Control
 **Created on:** 28/03/2025